bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

                                  taken so far.
-If you are not in the time-tracking group, this field will not be included in the return value. alias                  array     The unique aliases of this bug.
-An empty array will be returned if this bug has no aliases. assigned_to            string    The login name of the user to whom the bug is assigned. assigned_to_detail     object    An object containing detailed user information
+If you are not in the time-tracking group, this field will not be included in the return value. alias                  string    The unique alias of this bug.
+A ``null`` value will be returned if this bug has no alias. assigned_to            string    The login name of the user to whom the bug is assigned. assigned_to_detail     object    An object containing detailed user information